nicholaswilde/frame-fi/README.md

 curl -X POST http://<DEVICE_IP>/mode/msc
 ```

-- **FTP Access:** Connect to the device with an FTP client using the IP on the display and credentials from `include/secrets.h` to upload files.
+- **FTP Access:** Connect to the device with an FTP client using the IP on the display and credentials set in `WiFiManager` to upload files.

 Log into the device via FTP.